Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan Ports & Buttons Sub.md

 The Ports and Buttons subsystem shall adhere to the following specifications and constraints:

 *Specifications*
-1. There shall be a molex and a USB port.
+1. There shall be a Molex port and port to connect to the flyback converter.
-2. There shall be buttons to allow the user to easily navigate the menu on the display.
+2. There shall be buttons to allow the user to navigate the menu on the display.

 *Constraints*
 1. The subsystem must meet IPC J-STD-001.